NotRyken/Framework/README.md

 7. Run the `updateLicenses` gradle task
 8. Update the license lines in `gradle.properties` and `README.md` accordingly

-#### Other Notes

-- The Fabric Client run configuration will crash, citing a missing library for YACL.
-Download and add YACL to the `mods` folder manually to fix.
-It may still crash after that, but usually only on the first run.

 #### Dependencies

 - Mod dependencies must be specified in the loader-specific `build.gradle` file.
 APIs may be specified in the common